What is a bulging disc?

-A doctor performing a magnetic resonance imaging scan (MRI) typically can determine the presence of a bulging disc by seeking a small bubble in the cartilage.
+A physician performing a magnetic resonance imaging scan (MRI) can typically determine the presence of a bulging disc by seeking a small bubble in the cartilage.

 Although some people have bulging discs and are free of symptoms, the seriousness of the condition may increase if the bulge exerts pressure on a nerve root in the spinal canal.
-As a result, the area around the nerve will inflame and produce feelings of pain in the back or neck.
-Depending on the location of the inflamed nerve, symptoms like pain, numbness, weakness, spasms, and tingling may also manifest in the arms and legs.
+As a result, the area around the nerve will inflame and produce feelings of pain in the neck or back.
+Depending on the location of the inflamed nerve, symptoms like pain, numbness, weakness, spasms and tingling may also manifest in the arms and legs.

-If you are suffering from bulging disc pain and have not found relief in chiropractic or other conservative treatments, contact an orthopedic specialist at Laser Spine Institute.
-Learn more about our advanced minimally invasive procedures that can treat back and neck pain with a shorter recovery period than open back surgery.
-Contact us today for a complimentary MRI or CT scan review.
+If you are experiencing bulging disc pain and have not found relief in chiropractic or other conservative treatments, contact Laser Spine Institute.
+Learn more about our advanced minimally invasive procedures that can offer relief from neck and back pain with a shorter recovery period than traditional open back surgery.